-Tickets are usually bought in advance and will take precedence over people on the Guest List.
-By law, the club has to leave room for all paying ticket holders if capacity were to become an issue.
-The clubs would much rather sell tickets and have that money in the bank in advance of the event; therefore, ticket holders will get precedence over people on the Guest List.
+Tickets are usually bought in advance and will take precedence over people on the listers.
+By law, the club has to leave room for all paying ticket holders if capacity becomes an issue.
+The clubs would much rather sell tickets and have that money in the bank before the event; therefore, ticket holders will take precedence over people on any list.

-What's the Difference Between Guest List and Expedited Entry?
+What's the Difference Between the Guest List and Expedited Entry?

 At most clubs, there are two forms of expedited entry.
-One purchased via the ticket link in advance, and there's usually a separate line to bring expedited ticket holders in quickly.
-Also, several clubs offer an expedited general admission area for people who are willing to pay a premium to bypass the lines and get in quickly.
+For tickets purchased in advance via the ticket link, there is typically a separate line to bring expedited ticket holders in quickly.
+Also, several clubs offer an expedited general admission area for people willing to pay a premium to bypass the lines and get in quickly.
 There's usually a heavy surcharge to pay on the spot for expedited entry, but it beats waiting in a ridiculously long line.
-An example would be if the cover for males is $40, on the spot expedited entry would be $80.
+An example would be if the cover for males is $40, on-the-spot expedited entry would be $80.

 How Do Promoters Get Paid?

 Promoter pay is relatively straightforward; most get a low hourly rate or small salary.
 They also get a commission based on the number of people they bring in.
 Many of the clubs will pay more for women than for men, and some events, they will not pay for men at all.
 A typical promoter payout might be $5 per girl and $3 per guy.
 These payoffs can change based on the artist and the demand for the evening.